Meet James: The Owner Behind WakeGarden, Bangkok's Newest 2-Tower Wake Park

 Why Bang Na?

 James did his research.
 He looked at traffic flow, catchment areas, proximity to existing parks, and land costs across greater Bangkok.
 Bang Na won on every dimension he cared about.
 It puts WakeGarden inside a 30-minute Grab ride from Sukhumvit and On Nut - the heart of Bangkok's rider population.
-The location is right behind Decathlon Bangna, which is exactly the kind of detail only a rider thinks about (forgot your board shorts? fins? a vest? walk over and sort it).
+The park sits directly opposite Mega Bangna, which makes the landmark easy to give any Grab driver.

 The Park Right Now